-Do non-steroidal anti-inflammatory drugs cause kidney failure in children?January 25th, 2013 in Medications /
+Do non-steroidal anti-inflammatory drugs cause kidney failure in children?January 25, 2013 in Medicine & Health / Medications

 Sick children, especially those with some dehydration from flu or other illnesses, risk significant kidney injury if given drugs such as ibuprofen and naproxen, Indiana University School of Medicine researchers said Friday.